GentleZhu/HEER/preprocessing/Readme.md

 	For example: P:20883

-	And also if edge is directed, edge_type should be in the format of:
+	And also if edge is directed, edge_type should end with ':d', for example:

-		edge_value:d
+		<isLocatedin>:d

-	Otherwise it is in the format of
+	Otherwise it ends with ':u', for example:

-		edge_value:u
+		<isMarriedto>:u

 With another **3** required input arguments: